excid3/rails/guides/source/getting_started.md

 end
 ```

-NOTE: You may notice the file name `products_controller.rb` is an underscored version of the Class this file defines, ProductsController.
+NOTE: You may notice the file name `products_controller.rb` is an underscored version of the Class this file defines, `ProductsController`.
 This pattern helps Rails to automatically load code without having to use `require` like you may have seen in other languages.

 The `index` method here is an Action.
 Even though it's an empty method, Rails will default to rendering a template with the matching name.